-The active purse-seine capacity on the Regional Register on 30 April 2015 is 272,076 m3.
-The capacity of inactive or sunk vessels is 5,743 m3, and the capacity available as a result of movements of vessels on the Regional Register is 18,039 m3, for a potential total of 295,858 m3.
-In June 2002, when the Resolution entered into force, the active capacity was 218,482 m3, while the sum total of the active and inactive capacity, plus that included in paragraph 10 of the resolution, was 273,467 m3; although the current operative capacity is below that level (Figure 1), this represents an increase in the potential total capacity of 20,391 m3.
+The active purse-seine capacity on the Regional Register on 30 April 2016 is 268,680 m.
+The capacity of inactive or sunk vessels is 15,344 m, and the capacity available as a result of movements of vessels on the Regional Register is 11,863 m3, for a potential total of 295,887 m3.
+In June 2002, when the Resolution entered into force, the active capacity was 218,482 m3, while the sum total of the active and inactive capacity, plus that included in paragraph 10 of the resolution, was 273,467 m3; although the current operative capacity is below that level (Figure 1), this represents an increase in the potential total capacity of 22,420 m3.
 It should be further noted that these numbers do not take fully into account the capacity requests in the footnote to the Resolution, which two of the three countries mentioned, Peru and Colombia, have utilized partially, with the approval of the Commission.

-1 See document SAC-06 INF-B Capacity scenarios, prepared for the 6th meeting of the Scientific Advisory Committee in May 2014.
-It contains 11 scenarios of the impact on the tuna resources in the EPO of various increases in fleet capacity that would result from different resolutions of the currently pending capacity requests or capacity disputes..
+&lt;sup>1 See document SAC-06 INF-B Capacity scenarios, prepared for the 6th meeting of the Scientific Advisory Committee in May 2014.
+It contains 11 scenarios of the impact on the tuna resources in the EPO of various increases in fleet capacity that would result from different resolutions of the currently pending capacity requests or capacity disputes.